|Kuyt and Van Persie

 GK Edwin Van de Sar (Voorhout)

 De Goey played for both Sparta Rotterdam and Feyenoord.
 He later spent 6 seasons with Chelsea during the pre-Roman Abramovich days, winning the Cup Winners' cup in 1998.
-He went to USA 1994, starting all of Oranje's games.
+He had 31 caps for the Dutch national team.
+He went to the 1994 World Cup Finals in the 1994, starting all of Oranje's games.
+He was a member of the WC squad in 1998 and European Championship of 1996 and 2000.

 GK: Eddy Treijtel (Rotterdam)

+Eddy Treijtel went to Feyenoord from Xerxes/DHC in 1968 along with Willem van Hanegem, and moved to AZ'67 in 1979.
 Treijtel's best years were spent at Feyenoord.
 He won the UEFA Cup in 1974.
-He is remembered by killing a gull with a goal kick in 1970.
-He went to the WC Finals in 1974 as a backup.
+He was remembered by killing a gull with a goal kick in 1970.
+He went to the World Cup Finals in 1974 as a backup keeper.

 RB: Harry Dénis (The Hague)

-He participated in three consecutive Summer Olympics, starting in 1920.
+Harry Dénis participated in three consecutive Summer Olympics, starting in 1920.
 He actually delivered the Olympic Oath during the opening ceremony of the 1928 Summer Olympics in Amsterdam.
+Dénis started playing football with local side DVV and joined HBS aged 11.
+He would stay at the club for the rest of his career, winning the 1925 Netherlands Football League Championship with them.

 Wijnstekers was considered among the greatest defenders in Feyenoord's history.
-He was capped between 1979 and 1986. he went to Euro 1980, but otherwise, in a period between two Golden Generations of Dutch players.
+He made his professional debut at Feyenoord Rotterdam, but also played for K.R.C.
+Mechelen and Germinal Ekeren.
+He was capped between 1979 and 1986.
+He went to Euro 1980, but otherwise, in a period between two Golden Generations of Dutch players.

 CB/RB: John Heitinga (Alp aan den Rijn)